- What is a serviced office space?

 - The benefits and disadvantages of a managed office space

 - So, which type of arrangement is suitable for your business?

 Our expert advisors at HubbleHQ are often asked what the difference is between a serviced and managed office.
 Due to an overlap of features that appear to be quite similar at first glance, there exists some understandable confusion about what differentiates the two arrangements.
 To help business owners and managers who are considering either of these options, we’ve put together a handy guide to clearly outline the benefits and disadvantages of both.

 Looking for a new office, but not sure how much it should cost?
-Use our calculator to get an estimate!
+Use our Ultimate Office Cost Calculator to get an estimate!

 A serviced office, as with serviced apartments, is a workspace that can be rented on a flexible, short-term basis and offers inbuilt facilities such as clerical support, reception staff and WiFi.
 A tenant pays an all-in cost per desk each month and will typically sign for a term of 1-12 months.
 The office space is fitted out and designed to the specification of the provider, enabling a tenant to simply turn up and start working.

 A managed office is similar to a serviced office, in that both provide flexible space that is operated by a separate party.
 However, the key difference with this type of office is that a managed office requires greater input from the tenant, with the space itself a blank canvas that needs to be filled.
 A tenant must define their exact requirements, from the number of desks, chairs and meeting rooms to floor finishes, so that the provider can deliver exactly what is needed – effectively making a managed office a custom-built workspace.
 A tenant is normally required to commit to term of 12 months but rather than pay per desk, a tenant pays for the amount of space they occupy.

 The benefits and disadvantages of a serviced office space